tytydraco/yessleep/out/A_Golden_Ticket_to_Undehael__Part_3_of_3.md

 A third cry from the tunnel, now filled with the shrill fury and hatred of the helpless upon seeing their enemy.

-With blinding speed coin tore through my pocket and halted abruptly between Burcher and Danforth and me.
+With blinding speed, the coin tore through my pocket and halted abruptly between Burcher and Danforth and me.
 They paused for a moment, puzzled at what hung so still in the air before them.
 The coin began to gyrate, slowly at first as pieces of the man and the tree on its face folded and unfolded at different angles until the edges of the coin didn’t resemble a coin at all.

 The dim red stars in my mind tremored as the thing in the sped faster and faster, and then they lit the sockets belonging to the face of a dark and monstrous wolf.
 It was beautiful.
 It was dread incarnate.
 It snarled in fury, presenting a wreckage of teeth too great and horrible to belong to anything of the world we knew.